OpenAI Apps SDK Support

 This folder contains your tools, which interact with and retrieve your UI resources.

-The ToolMetadata includes a _meta property for adding Apps SDK-specific metadata, enabling your resources to be displayed within widgets.
+The ToolMetadata includes a _meta.ui property for MCP Apps metadata, enabling your resources to be displayed within widgets.

 Available metadata keys: